 90 environmental conditions in cold regions.
 Our objective is thus to test a methodology for

-91 deriving the 3D surface kinematics of sorted circles, and to analyse such initial data with
+91 deriving the 3D surface kinematics of sorted circles, and to analyze our initial data with

 92 respect to predictions from conceptual and numerical models.